why Sea Limited [SE] is a Good Choice for Investors After New Price Target of $116.04

 Sea Limited [SE]: Insider Ownership positions

-There are presently around $18,652 million, or 74.80% of SE stock, in the hands of institutional investors.
-The top three institutional holders of SE stocks are: PRICE T ROWE ASSOCIATES INC /MD/ with ownership of 28,188,004, which is approximately -1.478% of the company’s market cap and around 31.41% of the total institutional ownership; SANDS CAPITAL MANAGEMENT, LLC, holding 20,470,449 shares of the stock with an approximate value of $1.29 billion in SE stocks shares; and BAILLIE GIFFORD & CO, currently with $1.07 billion in SE stock with ownership of nearly -2.158% of the company’s market capitalization.
+There are presently around $16,993 million, or 74.80% of SE stock, in the hands of institutional investors.
+The top three institutional holders of SE stocks are: PRICE T ROWE ASSOCIATES INC /MD/ with ownership of 28,188,004, which is approximately -1.478% of the company’s market cap and around 39.28% of the total institutional ownership; SANDS CAPITAL MANAGEMENT, LLC, holding 20,470,449 shares of the stock with an approximate value of $1.18 billion in SE stocks shares; and BAILLIE GIFFORD & CO, currently with $971.87 million in SE stock with ownership of nearly -2.158% of the company’s market capitalization.